mondalmithun/take-home-project/Readme.md

 2. I have used the "MS_2022_Annual_Report.pdf" file as input to create the vector data store.
 3. I have used python packages PyPDF2, langchain, chromadb, langchain-text-splitters and sentence_transformers to implement this excercise
 4. We can use the following things for imporvments
-> We can create summary from every chunks & can store that as metadata in vector store to get better similar vector match.
+ a.
+We can create summary from every chunks & can store that as metadata in vector store to get better similar vector match.
-> We can try with different indexing techniques apart from the one I used {"hnsw:space"}
+ b.
+We can try with different indexing techniques apart from the one I used {"hnsw:space"}
-> We can try differnet similarity finds techniques apart from {"cosine"}
+ c.
+We can try differnet similarity finds techniques apart from {"cosine"}

 Thanks!